Modern History Playlist

 The Fourteen Points became the 'charter of Muslim India' until the Lahore Resolution (1940).

-Jinnah presented them to counterbalance the Nehru Report, strengthening his leadership in Muslim League.
+Jinnah presented them to counterbalance the Nehru Report, strengthening his leadership in the Muslim League.

 Mains Key Points